Skip to main content

 Tuesday 23 June

-Taking the festival’s geographical context as its starting point, the session will address the specific conditions of working outside major metropolitan areas, where long distances, limited infrastructure and unequal access shape touring practices.
-How do environmental responsibility and climate justice connect with these conditions?
+Taking the festival’s geographical context as its starting point, the session will address the specific conditions of working outside major metropolitan areas, where long distances, limited infrastructure and unequal access shape touring.
+How are environmental responsibility and climate justice connected to these conditions?
 And what new forms of collaboration might emerge from them?

 12:30–13:15: Lunch